Lp-Francois/Cybersecurity/README.md

 ## Cross Site Request Forgery Attack

 An attacker executes un solicited action by a client on a site thanks to `cookies`.
+This attack is commonly called "Sea-surfing".

 *example :*